 A second strength of the division is in studying protein function and interactions on a systems-wide scale to identify how signalling pathways are rewired in cancer cells, and how this affects cell behaviour, cell shape and cell metabolism.

 Historically, scientists in the division were the first to make the ground-breaking discovery of the mechanism by which the RAS gene – one of the most commonly activated genes in cancer – causes cells to turn malignant through activation of the ERK-MAP kinase cell signalling pathway.

 Our research in cancer biology also helped identify and understand the BRAF oncogene, which is now an important drug target in malignant melanoma and other tumours.

-The joint appointments of Faculty in this division with the divisions of Radiotherapy and Imaging, Cancer Therapeutics, Clinical Studies, and Molecular Pathology ensure fruitful interactions and that scientific and technical developments can be rapidly exploited.
+There are strong links between the Divisions of Cancer Biology and Structural Biology, and joint appointments with the divisions of Structural Biology and Molecular Pathology ensure that scientific and technical developments can be rapidly exploited.

 Applications for internships should be directed to the respective team leader whose work aligns with the interests of applicants.
 Please use the contact links provided on the individual research team pages listed below.